• Skip to primary navigation

 For more information, read How to Protect Yourself from Hospital Infections.

-3. You can reduce the risk of medical errors and mishaps.
+3. You can reduce the risk of harm from errors and mishaps.

 Unfortunately, medical errors, which occur for a variety of reasons, are common and dangerous.
 When you visit a loved one in the hospital, you can take steps to help your loved one stay safe.